rkuma183/wilsonmar.github.io/_posts/2017-08-31-selenium-cs.md

    git clone <a target="_blank" href="https://github.com/ontytoom/Onty.SeleniumTest.Webmail/">
    https://github.com/wilsonmar-jetbloom/Onty.SeleniumTest.Webmail.git</a>

+0. Use MacOS Finder or Windows Explorer to view the folder.
 0. Delete the <strong>.vs</strong> folder so that the solution is not opened using them.

    <a target="_blank" href="https://stackoverflow.com/questions/72298/should-i-add-the-visual-studio-suo-and-user-files-to-source-control">